harness-community/solutions-architecture/terraform-harness-modules/README.md

 Most resources shown below will support any of the three scopes.

+## authentication

+The recommended way to authenticate with the Harness terraform provider is environment variables.
+At minimum you need to set:

+- `HARNESS_ACCOUNT_ID`: your harness account id
+- `HARNESS_PLATFORM_API_KEY`: a user or service account token

+You can read more about the provider [here](https://registry.terraform.io/providers/harness/harness/latest/docs) or view our quick-start guide [here](https://developer.harness.io/docs/platform/terraform/harness-terraform-provider/).

 ## [structure](https://github.com/harness-community/terraform-harness-structure)

 This collection of Terraform modules focuses on the initial setup of Harness Platform configurations and base functionality.